brycewray/hugo-site/content/posts/2021/02/mixed-nuts-2021-02.md

 Although I [gave up](/posts/2021/02/simplify-simplify) using [Tailwind CSS](https://tailwindcss.com), I'm still happily using the [Tailwind `font-family` selections](https://tailwindcss.com/docs/font-family), only now in my own [SCSS](https://sass-lang.com).
 For serif type, the default is [`ui-serif`](https://developer.mozilla.org/en-US/docs/Web/CSS/font-family).
 As of this writing, `ui-serif` is supported only on Safari, where it brings up the modern form of [Apple's New York font](https://www.creativebloq.com/news/new-york-font).
 I say "modern form" because we Mac old-timers remember [the 1980s version](https://fontsinuse.com/typefaces/31775/new-york-1984).

-*Incoming this August: grandchild #2, conferring upon [grandchild #1](/posts/2020/03/welcome-sweet-little-early-bird) the high and exalted status of Big Sister and [all the rights and privileges pertaining thereto](https://academia.stackexchange.com/questions/41735/what-are-all-the-rights-and-privileges-pertaining-thereto).*
+*Incoming this August: grandchild #2, conferring upon [grandchild #1](/posts/2020/03/welcome-sweet-little-early-bird) the high and exalted status of Big Sister and [all the rights and privileges pertaining thereto](https://academia.stackexchange.com/questions/41735/what-are-all-the-rights-and-privileges-pertaining-thereto).*[^reveal]

+[^reveal]: **Update, 2021-02-14**: The next day after I posted this, we learned grandchild #2 will be a boy.

 Incoming soon to one of my arms: shot #1 of the [COVID-19](/posts/2020/03/coherence-covid-19) vaccine.
 As of this writing, I'm scheduled to get it on the morning of February 17 about ten miles from home, but the weather forecast for then is pretty nasty.
 Still: if I **can** get there that morning, you can bet I will.